(a) Providing the system and services that we offer; and

 ii The replacement or repair of goods or payment of the cost of replacement or repair.

-(a) Unless agreed otherwise in the Commercial Terms, either party may terminate these Terms of Service by immediate written notice to the other party.
+(a) Unless agreed otherwise in the Commercial Terms or in the case of a Pilot, either party may terminate these Terms of Service by giving no less than thirty (30) days written notice to the other party, provided that the effective date of termination is at or after the expiry of the any Initial Service Term.

 (b) Either party may terminate these Terms of Service by immediate written notice if the other party: